nikogura/nikogura.com/src/content/blog/fitfo.md

 ---
-title: 'FITFO (Figure It The Fuck Out)'
+title: 'FITFO - Figure It The (Fun?)
+Out'
 excerpt: A reflection on how learning to program as a small business owner built the FITFO skill -- the ability to figure things out from scratch -- which became the foundation of a DevOps career.
 publishDate: 'Jul 19 2022'
 tags: